Hochschule Düsseldorf

 Design topic in the summer term 2023 at PBSA:

+WHO CARES?: Within the context of Düsseldorf, we will produce and share knowledge about spacial ex clusion in a collaborative, participatory and performative way.
 In parallel, the studio participants will collaborate with students from MSA Münster to design and plan an inclusive, waterless sanitary infrastructure for S.a.L.E.
 Docks, an independent space for art and political activism in Venice, and implement it as part of the "1:1 Maintenance" workshop program of the German Pavilion at the 18th Architecture Biennale.

 Philippe Rahm (Philippe Rahm architectes)